 Anyone who’s looking for a reliable affiliate network that offers a wide variety of affiliating marketing options (thus eliminating the need to join multiple networks) should give ShareASale a try.

-Whether you want to offer services, physical goods, or digital downloads to your audience, ShareASale (affiliate link) has you covered.
+Whether you want to offer services, a physical product, SAAS (software as a service), or digital downloads to your audience, ShareASale (affiliate link) has you covered.

 The Skinny on ClickBank